-Sure, Singapore is best known for its fab hopping malls.
+Sure, Singapore is best known for its green spaces, the Marina Bay Sands skyline and alllll the fab shopping malls.
 But despite this, Singapore Zoo and its many activities consistently ranks as one of Singapore’s must-see attractions for good reason.
 Even kids and adults who might usually prefer an air-conditioned indoor play centre love this iconic attraction!
 From breakfast with the orangutans to the Night Safari, there’s quite literally something to do every single second of the day here.
 As long as you have the stamina…

 Whether you’re a visitor to the island or a resident looking for an escape from city life, we’ve compiled a complete guide to exploring Singapore Zoo with kids.
 Filled with all the best things to do and see, it’s guaranteed to help you and your rangers-in-training make the most of your time trekking through the wilderness.
 Pack the sunblock, hat, face mask and insect repellant (a must-have because mozzies are everywhere!) and prepare a wet weather plan too.
 Top tip: check out our guide to wellies and rain coats for a zoo adventure complete with puddle jumping!